May 10 – June 6, 2026 · Alibaba HQ, Shanghai

 Do I need a visa?

 Most Europeans can enter China visa-free for up to 30 days.
 Americans, Brits, and Canadians can use the 240-hour (10-day) transit rule.
-For the full month, a regular tourist visa is recommended — the organizers can provide invitation letters.
-The visa process is straightforward: apply at your local Chinese embassy, typically takes 4–5 business days.
-See our full visa guide for details.
+For the full month, a regular tourist visa is the safer route — an invitation letter is available on request.
+The visa is your responsibility: apply 4–6 weeks before you fly at your local Chinese embassy.
+Don't leave it until two weeks out.

 What about the internet?